The Limits and "Good" of Public Goods

 This is the way that school turns into a substitute for learning, cars a substitute for walking, the hospital a substitute for healing.
 Each of those ways are perfectly valid, but they start to harm when they crowd out all other possibilities.
 These means become counterproductive when they start to believe that there is only one way to accomplish things, namely their own way.

 Think about the classic example of induced demand, when those that build the highways believe that traffic can be solved with more lanes.
-Sacasas explains that this is both an inability to imagine differently but also a moral dutyif one takes it seriously, Marc's notion of Reality Privilege feels like an expression of this.: "What can an institution possibly offer you except more of itself?
+Sacasas explains that this is both an inability to imagine differently but also a moral duty: "What can an institution possibly offer you except more of itself?
 For example, the one remedy for the problems it has unleashed that Facebook cannot contemplate is suspending operations."
 Facebook cannot comprehend a metaverse where it isn't the one making connections on your behalf; Google's goal is to think for you by autocompleting your every email, conversation, purchase.

 "The hypothesis was that machines can replace slaves.
 The evidence shows that, used for this purpose, machines enslave men."